 Let your family and friends help you

 Death is in no way easy, even for the toughest people out there.
 However, when you’re grieving it’s easy to shy away from the world to try and deal with how you’re feeling.
 This can quickly become lonely and exacerbate the situation.
 Let your family and friends in to help you through your grief.
-You can share memories and find comfort in knowing you’re not the only one feeling this way.
+You can share memories together, perhaps research your family tree through an obituary search, or discover more about that special someone you’ve lost.
+You can find comfort in knowing you’re not the only one feeling this way.